Reviews You Can Rely On

 Credit: Hale Milano

-We have been testing garden hoses and all sorts of related yard accessories since 2020.
+We have been testing garden hoses and related yard accessories since 2020.
 In that time, we have gotten our hands on over 45 lawn hydrating products, ranging from your sturdy standard garden hose to pocket-sized counterparts and the accessories that make them easier to use, such as hose reels and spray nozzles.
-In our most recent round of testing, we used the hoses and accessories over the course of a full summer for every yard task imaginable.
-Not only that, but we also pulled out these hoses for other chores, like washing the car or even giving the dog a bath.
-All the while, we evaluated and compared all the little details that might make one setup more useful than another.
+In our most recent round of testing, we used the hoses and accessories throughout a full summer for every yard task imaginable.
+We also pulled out these hoses for other chores, like washing the car or even giving the dog a bath.
+We evaluated and compared all the little details that might make one setup more useful than another.
 Build quality, versatility, and convenience came into play for traditional garden hoses, while weight and size were more considered for expandable hoses.
 In addition to simply using these items, we also put them through stress tests, intentionally kinking the hoses, dragging them around obstacles to asses their flexibility, and swapping out different nozzle heads with different hose models.
 After several months of consistent use, we found clear standouts in each category.

 The 50-foot Flexi is long enough to reach around a campervan, while...